swiftstarterkit/iOS-07-Focus/README.md

 # Focus
 ##### Swift Starter Kit Course

-This repository contains the completed project and the correct code for the *Focus* section app from the official [Swift Starter Kit: iOS Development in iOS 14 with SwiftUI](https://www.udemy.com/course/3270668/)  online course (Section 7 App).
+This repository contains the completed project and the correct code for the *Focus* section app from the official [iOS 14 and Swift 5 - The SwiftUI iOS Development Starter Kit](https://www.udemy.com/course/swift-starter-kit/) online course (Section 7 App).

 <br>